Austin Butler Chronicles His Years-Long "Elvis" Journey That Landed Him a Golden Globe

 Austin Butler never planned to play Elvis Presley in a movie.
-The "Elvis" star hadn't even been told he resembled the late Rock 'n' Roll singer until a month before he learned about director Baz Luhrmann's ambitious film — a dramatic never-before-told Presley story starring an ensemble cast comprised of Tom Hanks, Olivia Dejonge, Kelvin Harrison Jr. Alton Mason, and Yola.
-However, as fate would have it, a series of chance events eventually helped Butler land the role of a lifetime.
+The "Elvis" star hadn't even been told he resembled the late Rock 'n' Roll singer until a month before he learned about director Baz Luhrmann's ambitious film — a dramatic never-before-told Presley story (which premiered on June 24) starring an ensemble cast comprised of Tom Hanks, Olivia Dejonge, Kelvin Harrison Jr. Alton Mason, and Yola.
+However, as fate would have it, a series of chance events eventually helped Butler land the role of a lifetime — one that landed him his first-ever Golden Globe win.

 "The bizarre thing was I never had anybody say, 'You look like Elvis, you should play Elvis,' or any of that."